lorena-infante/modyo-test/README.md

 The icons used for "Features" section were downloaded from freeepik.com and modified by me in Adobe Illustrator.

 Additionally, I have added more items to the given mockup mobile version on the png archive.
+## API Fetch

 For the "Testimonials" section I used the Api Fetch to bring the users and their opinions from the API URL given by Modyo:
  Users: https://jsonplaceholder.typicode.com/users,
  Text: https://jsonplaceholder.typicode.com/posts

+** Posts and users showed are the first 4 objects of the JSON file obtailed by the API
+## Carousel
+In order to make a responsive carousel/slider I used the <b>Glider.js<b> library, you can access to it <a href="https://nickpiscitelli.github.io/Glider.js/">here</a>

 ## Desktop Preview